 #2.
 Root restriction.

 This occurs when a tree’s roots can’t grow any deeper into the soil.
 Because of this, the tree might not get enough water when it needs to and this can make the tree fragile and susceptible to uprooting and strong winds.
 Unfortunately fixing this is quite an ordeal.
 A large tree should have up to 1000 ft.² of the soil surface in order to reach maturity.
-Even small growing trees need at least 100 ft.² to be able to lead healthy lives.
+Even small growing trees need at least 100 ft.² to be able to lead good lives.
 Planting trees to close together can quickly cause a root restriction.

 Read More: Should I cut tree roots?